Our Nonprofit Partner Agencies

 The Outreach Program assists families who are at risk of becoming homeless to stay in their homes by obtaining and maintaining affordable housing through education.
 Case managers will help families set goals to improve their socioeconomic status.
 Families in creating a working budget, are educated regarding their banking needs, and if families are unbanked, they are guided to become banked.
 Families will receive rental assistance to help them overcome the obstacles or crises they face when trying to set money aside for an emergency fund.

 Homelessness to Permanent Housing

-Homelessness to Permanent Housing helps people with an average of $500.00 to be put toward a housing barrier the client is struggling with such as rent deposit, rent or a past due utility bill keeping them from putting utilities in their name.
+Homelessness to Permanent Housing helps people with an average of $500.00 to be put toward a housing barrier the client is struggling with such as a rent deposit, rent, or a past due utility bill keeping them from putting utilities in their name.
 Clients are provided case management to help them find housing as well as other resources to help them remain self-sufficient after leaving the shelter.

 The Reading Buddy Program is an elementary school literacy program that addresses the needs of developing readers.
 Multiple volunteers meet with students on different days of the week, so each student receives 30-60 minutes of extra reading per week.
-Volunteers help students with letter and sight word identification, pronunciation, as well as fluency and comprehension skills.
+Volunteers help students with letter and sight word identification, pronunciation, as well as fluency, and comprehension skills.
 This one-on-one, extra attention helps improve the student’s reading skills and attitude towards reading.